Luxembourg

 Exceeding borrowing costs not deductible in a tax period may be carried forward without time limitation.
 Interest capacity that cannot be used in a given tax period may be carried forward for five years.

-On 8 January 2021, the Luxembourg tax authorities issued an administrative circular (the 'ILR Circular') providing some guidance on their interpretation of the ILR.
-More specifically, the ILR Circular sets out the Luxembourg tax authorities' interpretation and intended practical application of Article 168bis LITL as regards the concepts of borrowing costs, exceeding borrowing costs (EBC), the fiscal EBITDA, and provides some guidance on the carry forward of EBC, and the unused interest capacity, the grandfathering rule, and the specific exemption applicable to long-term infrastructure projects.
-An amended ILR Circular was issued on 25 March 2022, which provides further elements on the computation of EBITDA in case of impairments / reversal of impairment, grandfathering and end of LIBOR phasing out, and on the interactions between ILR and recapture rules.
+An administrative circular (the 'ILR Circular') provides some guidance of interpretation of the ILR.
+More specifically, the ILR Circular sets out the Luxembourg tax authorities' interpretation and intended practical application as regards the concepts of borrowing costs, exceeding borrowing costs (EBC), the fiscal EBITDA, and provides some guidance on the carry forward of EBC, the unused interest capacity, the grandfathering rule, and the specific exemption applicable to long-term infrastructure projects.
+The ILR Circular was subsequently updated to provide further guidance on the computation of EBITDA in case of impairments / reversal of impairment, grandfathering and end of LIBOR phasing out, and on the interactions between ILR and recapture rules.

 Hybrid mismatches

-With effect as of the 2022 tax year, Luxembourg transparent partnerships have become liable to CIT in relation to net income to the extent that such income is not otherwise taxed under the Luxembourg domestic tax law or the laws of any other jurisdiction, provided one or more associated non-resident entities (i) holding in aggregate a direct or indirect interest in 50% or more of the voting rights, capital interests, or rights to a share of profit in the Luxembourg partnership (ii) consider the Luxembourg partnership to be a taxable person.
+With effect as of the 2022 tax year, Luxembourg transparent partnerships have become liable to CIT in relation to net income to the extent that such income is not otherwise taxed under the Luxembourg domestic tax law or the laws of any other jurisdiction, provided one or more associated non-resident entities (i) holding in aggregate a direct or indirect interest in 50% or more of the voting rights, capital interests, or rights to a share of profit in the Luxembourg partnership (ii) consider the Luxembourg partnership to be a taxable person and do not tax the net income attributable to these associated enterprises due to this difference in qualification.

-The 2023 Budget Law provided clarifications on the reverse-hybrid rules covered under Article 168 LITL as follows:
+The 2023 Budget Law provided clarifications on the reverse-hybrid rules covered under Article 168quater LITL as follows:

 Bad debt